A Pleasant Journey

-A Pleasant Journey is a 1923 silent short comedy film and the tenth Our Gang short subject comedy released.
+A Pleasant Journey is a 1923 silent short comedy film and the tenth Our Gang short subject comedy to be released.
 The Our Gang series (later known as "The Little Rascals") was created by Hal Roach in 1922, and continued production until 1944.

 Plot

 The gang decides to switch places with a group of runaway boys who are supposed to be taken by train back to San Francisco.
 While aboard the train, the gang wreaks havoc for the other passengers.
 Jackie rescues his dog, T-Bone, from the baggage compartment and this causes considerable disturbance with the conductor.
 He later changes clothes with a little girl, and they both get spankings by the adults.
 A traveling salesman volunteers to entertain the children with his noisemakers and fireworks.
 The gang then parade up and down the train with whistles and kazoos.
 They set off the fireworks, release sneezing powder, pass around other practical jokes and mayhem results.
 When they finally arrive at San Francisco, the child care worker receives a telegram informing him that he has the wrong children and must take them back.